giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

-As detailed in the [Architecture](/basics/aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation are running in an AWS account separate from the control plane.
+As detailed in the [Architecture](/basics/aws-architecture/) docs, the tenant clusters (the clusters running your Kubernetes workloads) in a Giant Swarm installation run in an AWS account separate from the control plane.
-This gives great flexibility depending on the requirements and the usage scenario.
-For example, it allows the control plane to be running in an AWS account dedicated to it, whilst tenant clusters operate in separate AWS accounts, depending on a customer's department using them.
+This gives great flexibility depending on requirements and usage scenarios.
+For example, it allows the control plane to be running in an AWS account dedicated to it, whilst tenant clusters operate in separate AWS accounts, depending on the customer organization using them.

 ## Overview